zzra/testing-goat/README.md

 Git Location - `https://github.com/hjwp/book-example`

+## POSITION
+7.4, iterating towards the new design

 ## TO DO
 * ~~don't save blank items for every request~~
 * ~~code smell: post test is too long?~~